-Access to City Utility Poles
+> Access to City Utility Poles

-G.S.
-160A-400.56 would prohibit a city from entering into an exclusive arrangement with any person for the use of the city utility poles.
+The bill would prohibit a city from entering into an exclusive arrangement with any person for the use of the city utility poles.
 A city must allow a wireless provider to collocate on utility poles at just, reasonable and non-discriminatory rates, not to exceed \$50 per a city utility pole per year.
+Requests to collocate on a city utility pole may be denied only for (i) insufficient capacity; (ii) reasons of safety; and (iii) engineering principles, none of which can be remedied.
 The wireless provider seeking to collocate must comply with all applicable safety requirements, including the National Electric Safety Code and rules and regulations of the Occupational Safety and Health Administration.